logicl00m/kratos-frontend/STATE.md

 - Implement CI with typecheck, eslint, and build on PRs.
 - Add comprehensive accessibility features and ARIA attributes.
 - Implement theming support for light/dark mode.
+- Implement real-time updates for running workflows using WebSocket connections.

 ## Developer Quick Start